KentJames/Radio-Gridders/README.md

 The end result of these imagers is the "Dirty Map": the true sky brightness distribution convolved with the point spread function (p.s.f) of the instrument.
 Removing the p.s.f is done through a deconvolution step using either CLEAN or MaxEnt.

+## Known Bugs

+* Romein Scatter Gridder can subtly change the value of one visibility at each instantiation.
+Causes error to 1 part in 10^6.

 ## Imagers

 The imagers that this repository describes are CUDA implementations of: